 Starting with the My Cloud Pro, first think about how you want your storage configured.
 My NAS is the 16TB model and it arrived set to 2x8TB mirrored (basically 8TB of storage with the 2nd drive used to keep a seperate copy of every file an automated process).
 I used the web interface for the NAS to re-configure the drive to show as a single 16TB volume.
 (HOT TIP: When you first use the NAS, update the firmware then set the web interface timeout to be as long as possible.
 With the default settings the login times out before you complete the drive configuration and so it has to be done again.)

-Optional Step 4a – Keep the Aurora HDR Party Going
+Step 4+ – Keep the Aurora HDR Party Going

 Step 5 – Use the Windows Machine exclusively for the first week